vi0lin/vim-advantages/readme.md

 > [!WARNING]
 > Please use the following codes with extreme caution.
 It is not recommended to do this for shared projects, as the entire git tree will be changed.
+> Overwriting the repo history only works with a new clone.
+I am working on cleaning up the repo in Bash, but I need to make sure that no data is lost in the process (e.g., .gitignored files).
+> Please work with a new clone if you want to use this Bash script.

 ### Example
 ```